`

 « SCROLL PHOTOS LEFT TO RIGHT »

-For this weeks recipe I’ve teamed up the labneh with some lamb and pinenut koftas and charred cos lettuce.
-Yes you did read correctly, charred cos lettuce!
+For this week's recipe, I’ve teamed up the labneh with some lamb and pinenut koftas and charred cos lettuce.
+Yes, you did read correctly, charred cos lettuce!
 Now you might be thinking, cooked lettuce?
-Ew!
-But trust me, the charred lettuce tastes amazing!
+But trust me, the charred lettuce tastes amazing.
 The trick is to cook the lettuce so it’s charred and warm on one side, but still crisp and fresh on the other, then serve it immediately with a drizzle of olive oil, and a squeeze of lemon juice.
 Oh yes!
-It’s the perfect addition to a BBQ lunch, dinner or middle eastern feast.
+It’s the perfect addition to a BBQ lunch, dinner or middle-eastern feast.

 I cooked the kofta balls in a hot pan, browned them on both sides, and then placed them into the oven for a further 10-15 minutes.
 You could also leave them in the pan on low heat to cook all the way through or even cook them on the BBQ.
 Just ensure they are cooked the whole way through before removing them from the pan or BBQ grill.
 You could also make the kofta balls in advance and store them in the fridge or freezer until you are ready to cook them.

-Enjoy the recipe and let me know how you go with your labneh if you decide to make your own.
+Enjoy the recipe and let me know how you go!

 Lamb & Pinenut Koftas with Labneh & Charred Greens | Gather & Feast